How does different testing tools improve application lifecycle

 Strengths of DAST

-Source Code Independence: It does not require access to source code, which makes it ideal when testing third-party or legacy applications.
+• Source Code Independence: As DAST does not require access to source code, it is very useful for the situations of testing third-party or outdated applications.
+You can get a DevOps development company for more assistance.

-Effective Against Common Vulnerabilities: DAST finds problems that are general in the application, such as XSS, SQL injection, and insecure APIs.
+• Effective Against Common Vulnerabilities: DAST can find if a system is vulnerable to some commonly known issues such as XSS, SQL injection, and insecure APIs.

 Limitations of DAST